RedHatGov/serverless-workshop-dashboard/workshop/lab1.3_configure.md

   --template='{{range .status.conditions}}{{printf "%s=%s\n" .type .status}}{{end}}'
 ```

-Wait a while and the output will look like
+Wait a while and the output will look like:
 ```
 InstallSucceeded=True
 Ready=True